janjiralakirankumar/DevOpsEssentials/README.md

 1. Now, Make a minor change and commit in GitHub's **hello-world repository** by editing **hello.txt** file.
 2. As the source code gets changed, Jenkins gets triggered by the WebHook and starts building the new source code.
-3. Go to Jenkins, and you can see a build is happening.
+3. Go to Jenkins, and you can see a build is happening automatically.
-4. Observe the successful load build on the Jenkins page.
+4. Observe the successful build on the Jenkins page.
 ---
 **Summary:**
 1. Configure Git WebHooks in Jenkins for automatic triggering of builds.